-  By 1900 there were 46 steamers at work in the Firth of Clyde during the summer months.
+By 1900 there were forty six steamers at work in the Firth of Clyde during the summer months.
 They had capacity to carry more than 52,000 fare paying passengers.

 Steamer Traffic After the Second World War

 Regular steamer service through the Kyles continued, but they no longer stopped at Colintraive.
 However, the St Columba slowed down to drop off freight and make a quick transfer to Archie Clark’s boat lying alongside.
-The last regular steamer, the Loch Fyne, was withdrawn in 1969.
+In 1969 the last regular steamer, the Loch Fyne was withdrawn.
 Shortly after the ‘new road’ improving access to Tighnabruach opened.